lmu-osc/Introduction-RStudio-Git-GitHub/created_earlier.md

 # Here's one we created earlier

-My version of the project we've been working through - <a href="https://github.com/mikecroucher/ISBE_example" target ="_blank">https://github.com/mikecroucher/ISBE_example</a>
+Here is a version of the project we've been working through - <a href="https://github.com/mikecroucher/ISBE_example" target ="_blank">https://github.com/mikecroucher/ISBE_example</a>

 ***